numpy/numpy/doc/neps/nep-0048-spending-project-funds.rst

 candidate within the NumPy team, or whether we look for new people to get involved.
-Before making any decisions, the decision makers should think about whether an opportunity should be advertised to give a wider group of people a chance to throw their hat in the ring for it.
+Before making any decisions, the decision makers should think about whether an opportunity should be advertised to give a wider group of people a chance to apply for it.

 Compensating fairly
 ```````````````````